 The Shinkansen, commonly referred to as the bullet train, is a railway system of high speed trains that operates throughout Japan.
 The first bullet train began servicing the public on October 1, 1964, just before Tokyo was scheduled to host the 1964 Olympics.
 This first line connected Tokyo and Osaka, completing the trip in just 4 hours, while previous trains required 7 hours.
 This event is often considered as the moment when Japan fully recovered from World War II rebuilding efforts.
 Today, the Shinkansen train system runs a distance of approximately 1,717.8 miles and reaches speeds between 150 and 200 miles per hour.
 This public transportation system is known for its cleanliness, safety, and punctuality.
-In fact, users of these lines have never experienced any injuries or deaths and its average delay time is under 40 seconds.

 The Need for the Shinkansen